-IDEAS COME FROM THE HEARTArena Pharmaceuticals is expanding our capabilities to study cardiovascular conditions like acute heart failure and microvascular obstruction.
+IDEAS COME FROM THE HEARTArena Pharmaceuticals is expanding our capabilities to study acute heart failure and conditions of impaired microvascular circulation.

 ABOUT ACUTE HEART FAILURE

 Acute heart failure (AHF) is a life-threatening condition characterized by the worsening or onset of new symptoms of heart failure that require emergency treatment and often hospitalization.
 In this setting, re-establishing adequate cardiac performance is essential for clinical stabilization and the successful and rapid recovery of the patient.
 New therapeutic approaches are desperately needed, especially for the most vulnerable patient profiles.